Skip to main content

 Congrats!
 Every time you click your button, you should see the counter increment by 1.
 You've made a full-fledged counter!

-Calling onClick with Parameters (Optional)
+Calling onClick with Parameters

-Before concluding this lesson, I'd like to show you one last way to accomplish what we did above.
+Let's also look at one last way to accomplish what we did above.

 Instead of creating a new updateCount function to call our setCount function every time our button is clicked, we can call our setCount function directly from our button like so.